Let’s make our nature laws worth the paper they’re written on

 Our event is open to young people aged 16-25, details about it can be found here.
 If this sounds like something you or someone you know would be interested in being part of do apply!

-This is only the start.
-So please spread the word, share your stories, engage with our social media and join our events across the year.
+Please spread the word, share your stories, engage with our social media and join our events across the year.
 For those of you who wish to know more or have ideas and contributions you would like highlighted please contact me on email@example.com

 More information can also be found here http://yoyp2018.scot/ and we are using the year’s hashtag, #YOYP2018, on social media.